To develop graduate students and post-doctoral fellows into effective teachers. The Teaching Academy,

 - design a grading rubric

-- participate in micro-teaching
+- participate in a micro-teaching assignment

 - use instructional technology

-- composing course and/or unit learning objectives
+- composing course and/or unit learning objectives, course materials and activities

-- developing and implementing formative assessment plans
+- developing and implementing formative and summative assessment plans